-New Hampshire Native Adam Sandler to Receive Mark Twain Prize for Humor
+How to Watch Adam Sandler Receive Mark Twain Prize on Sunday

 It seemed unlikely that anyone would accept the Mark Twain Prize in sweatpants or basketball shorts.
 But to quote Twain himself, “May you always keep your youth.”

 After a decades-long cold war with movie critics, which included a baffling snub after his performance in 2019’s Hidden Gems, New Hampshire’s own Adam Sandler has been selected as the 2023 recipient of the Mark Twain Prize for Humor.

 The event will be held on March 19 at the Kennedy Center Concert Hall in Washington D.C. and broadcast this Sunday at evening at 8 on CNN.

 Ben Stiller, David Spade, Jennifer Aniston, Chris Rock, Drew Barrymore, Steve Buscemi, and fellow New Englander Conan O'Brien are among the guests who will be on hand to honor the Manchester, NH native.

 Sandler recently issued an uncharacteristically blunt defense of Rock's recent jokes about Will Smith during his "Selective Outrage" Netflix special.